jncraton/box-line-text/readme.md

     - Boxes - Change background color
     - Lines - Add arrows
     - Floating text - Double text size
-- You can also cycle styles for an element using PageUp/PageDown when your cursor is in the element text.

 </details>

 This tool assumes that you are screencasting from a laptop or desktop, so it is optimized for using a mouse to create figures and a physical keyboard to create text.
 It does not provide touch and pen support.